Southeast High Speed Rail Corridor: Charlotte–Atlanta

 All three options would be able to substitute the Suwanee and Doraville stations with ones in Lawrenceville and Tucker in Georgia, should CSX right of way be used for the final approach into Atlanta rather than the Norfolk Southern right of way that the former two cities are located on.

-In September 2019, the Tier I EIS was completed.
-Final selection of a preferred route and approach into Atlanta will be deferred to the Tier II EIS, currently unfunded.

-On September 30, 2020, the FRA and GDOT chose the Greenfield Corridor as the preferred alternative.
-However, it did not specify a final approach into Atlanta.
+The Tier I EIS was completed in September 2019, and in June 2021 the FRA and GDOT published a record of decision that identified the Greenfield corridor as the preferred alternative.
+Determination of a specific alignment, station locations, and service levels was deferred to the Tier II EIS.
+In December 2023, the Greenfield corridor was selected as part of the FRA's Corridor Identification and Development Program.
+It was granted up to $500,000 toward engineering and feasibility studies and is prioritized for future federal funding.

 Atlanta and further south

 There are three routes out of Atlanta being considered for high/higher speed rail.
-In 2012, during the study for the Tier I Environmental Impact Statement, two main alternatives for higher speed rail have been considered.
+In 2012, during the study for the Tier I EIS, two main alternatives for higher speed rail have been considered.
 The first alternative is called Shared Use with top speeds of 90 mph to 110 mph.
 The second alternative is called Hybrid High Performance with top speeds of 130 mph.
 There are also high-speed rail alternatives in the same study with top speeds of 180 mph to 220 mph or higher.